Charlotte

 Is it possible to have a private viewing before a simple cremation?

 Yes, you can arrange for a private ‘goodbye’ viewing before a direct cremation.
 However, this often depends upon the availability of facilities, staff, and scheduling.
-Sometimes, it can be arranged at no additional cost, but this can often be dependent on whether there is a need for additional staff, in which case there may be a fee.
+Sometimes it can be arranged at no additional cost, but it often depends on whether additional staff are needed, in which case a fee may apply.
 It is best to consult your chosen funeral service provider for more details regarding private viewing.

 Do I need a casket for a cremation service in Charlotte?

 No, no requirement (or law) stipulates a casket is needed for a cremation service.
 Simple cremation is usually conducted using a simple reinforced cardboard container.
-However, renting a casket is possible if you wish to have a service before the cremation.
+However, renting a casket is available if you wish to hold a service before cremation.
 This can also help you save on funeral costs.

 I have questions or concerns about arranging a funeral or cremation in Charlotte.
 Where can I find help?